at The Pound, 2 Cathedral Close, Llandaff, CF5 2ED

 2016 After consultation with Insole Court, it was considered practical to all for the 50+ group to remain at St. Michael’s Centre for the foreseeable future.

-2017 Cardiff Council offered 50+ the opportunity to convert the derelict loos in the High Street into a meeting room with a visitor centre and accessible loo for the public.
+2017 Cardiff Council offered 50+ the opportunity to convert the derelict loos in the High Street into a meeting room with a visitor centre.
 Plans have begun, working with Llandaff Society and the Cathedral School.
+Llandaff 50+ moved its meetings to Llandaff Institute after the closure of St. Michael’s College for events.
+It was registered as a charity and began fundraising for The Pound.